 Although Mauritius markets itself heavily as a major tourism destination, the island has a frustrating lack of decent maps.

-Mauritius has a generally good record when it comes to press freedom: it ranked 68th out of 180 countries on Reporters Without Borders' 2015 World Press Freedom Index, ahead of Italy and Hong Kong but behind Haiti, Mauritania and Madagascar.
+Mauritius has a generally good record when it comes to press freedom: it ranked 56th out of 180 countries on Reporters Without Borders' 2018 World Press Freedom Index, ahead of Japan, Greece and Israel, but behind Madagascar, Papua New Guinea and Burkina Faso.

 It's perfectly possible to travel on plastic in Mauritius since ATMs are widespread.
 Even Rodrigues has a smattering of them.
-They're mostly located outside banks, though you'll also find them at the airports, at larger supermarkets and in some shopping malls.
+They're mostly located outside banks, though you'll also find them at the airports, larger supermarkets and some shopping malls.
 The majority of machines accept Visa and MasterCard, or any similar cards in the Cirrus and Plus networks, while Amex has a tie-in with Mauritius Commercial Bank (MCB).
-Remember, however, that bank fees, sometimes significant ones, can apply – check with your home bank before setting out for Mauritius.
+Remember, however, that bank fees, sometimes significant ones, can apply – check with your home bank before setting out for Mauritius to see if some banks have lower fees than others.

 The Mauritian unit of currency is the rupee (Rs), which is divided into 100 cents (¢).
-There are coins of 5¢, 20¢ and 50¢, and Rs 1, Rs 5 and Rs 10.
+There are coins of 5¢, 20¢, 50¢, Rs 1, Rs 5 and Rs 10.
 The banknote denominations are Rs 25, Rs 50, Rs 100, Rs 200, Rs 500, Rs 1000 and Rs 2000.
-While the Mauritian rupee is the island's currency, almost all villas, guesthouses and hotels (and several high-end restaurants usually affiliated with hotels) tether their prices to the euro to counterbalance the rupee's unstable fluctuations and it is possible (and sometimes required) to pay in euros at such places.
+While the Mauritian rupee is the island's currency, almost all villas, guesthouses and hotels (and several high-end restaurants usually affiliated with hotels) tether their prices to the euro to counterbalance the rupee's unstable fluctuations, and it is possible (and sometimes required) to pay in euros at such places.

 A few places add on an extra fee, typically 3%, to the bill to cover 'bank charges'.
 The cheaper car-hire companies are the worst offenders.
 To be on the safe side, always ask.
 Cash advances on credit cards are available from most major banks, including MCB, Barclays, the State Bank and HSBC.
 Just remember to take your passport.